avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

 Once this transaction is accepted, `AddSubnetValidatorTx` is disabled on the Subnet going forward.
 The only action that the `Owner` key is able to take is removing any Subnet validators that were added using `AddSubnetValidatorTx` previously via `RemoveSubnetValidatorTx`.
-Unless removed by the `Owner` key, note that any Subnet Validators added previously with an `AddSubnetValidatorTx` will continue to validate the Subnet until their `EndTime` is reached.
+Unless removed by the `Owner` key, any Subnet Validators added previously with an `AddSubnetValidatorTx` will continue to validate the Subnet until their [`End`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) time is reached.
 Once all Subnet Validators added with `AddSubnetValidatorTx` are no longer in the validator set, the `Owner` key is powerless. `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` must be used to manage the Subnet's validator set going forward.

 The `validationID` for validators added through `ConvertSubnetTx` is defined as the SHA256 hash of the 40 bytes resulting from concatenating the 32 byte `convertSubnetTxID` with the 8 byte `validatorIndex` (index in the `Validators` array within the transaction).